Arboricultural Health & Structural Pruning: A Cape Town Homeowner's Guide for 2026

 Arboricultural health and structural pruning isn't glamorous work, but it's the difference between a garden tree that stands for another fifty years and one that ends up through your roof in the next big southeaster.
 Get it done early, get it done properly, and you save money and stress down the line.

-Whether you need a light structural prune, a full hedge trim, tree felling for something that's outgrown its welcome, or stump removal to finish the job, one insured crew can handle the whole thing.
+Whether you need a light structural prune, a full hedge trim, tree felling for something that's outgrown its welcome, or stump removal to finish the job, one crew can handle the whole thing.
 Get in touch for a free assessment and we'll tell you honestly what your tree actually needs.

 Frequently Asked Questions